CouncilofLorien/counciloflorien.github.io/docs/cards/T/the-ithil-stone.md

 > Special Item
 >
 > {: .hero-resource-text .black-text .p-2 }
-> > _**Unique.**_ _Palantir._ Playable at Barad-dur.
-When a character taps to play Ithil-stone, make a roll (draw a #).
-If this result plus the number of scouts in his company is greater than 9, Ithil-stone is successfully played.
+> > _**Unique.**_ _Palantir._ ***Playable at Barad-dur.*** When a character taps to play _Ithil-stone_, make a roll (draw a #).
+If this result plus the number of scouts in his company is greater than 9, _Ithil-stone_ is successfully played.
 Otherwise, the bearer is eliminated and Ithil-stone is placed in your out of play pile.
-Bearer makes a corruption check at the end of each of his untap phases.
-Bane of the Ithil-stone is discarded and cannot be played.
-If The Lidless Eye is in play, its player's hand size decreases by two.
+Bearer makes a corruption check at the end of each of his untap phases. _Bane of the Ithil-stone_ is discarded and cannot be played.
+If _The Lidless Eye_ is in play, its player's hand size decreases by two.
 >
 > {: .hero-resource-name .p-1 .pr-2 }
 > > <div class="card-shield"></div>